Sell on your terms. No Fees - Any Condition

 Home Price-to-Income Ratio4.7

-Rounding off our list of the cheapest cities to live in Washington is Auburn, a city conveniently located between Seattle and Tacoma.
+Rounding out our list of the cheapest cities to live in is Auburn, Washington, a city conveniently located between Seattle and Tacoma

-With a median home price of $609,318 and an average rent of $1,480 for a one-bedroom apartment, Auburn strikes an appealing balance between affordability and suburban comfort.
+With a median home price of $609,318 and an average one-bedroom rent of $1,480, Auburn strikes an appealing balance between affordability and suburban comfort.

-Nicknamed the “Gateway to Mt.
-Rainier,” Auburn offers plenty of outdoor activities, including hiking and biking.
-The city also boasts a variety of local amenities, such as parks, golf courses, and shopping centers.
+Auburn is known as the “Gateway to Mt.
+Rainier” and offers a variety of outdoor activities, including hiking and biking.
+In addition to all of this, the city offers a range of local services and amenities, including parks, golf courses, and shopping facilities.

-If these affordable locations have you thinking about a move and you need to sell your current home, be sure to read our guide on how to sell your house while relocating.
+If these affordable locations have you thinking about a move and you need to sell your current home, be sure to read our guide on selling your home while relocating.

 Key Takeaways: Choosing the Cheapest Places to Live in Washington State